AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

    ![Click Keep Changes](../assets/images/target-addPageName-keepChanges.png)

-1. Click-and-drag on the left edge of the `Add Params to Global Mbox` action to rearrange the actions so that `Add Params to Global Mbox` is between `Load Target` and `Fire Global Mbox`
+1. Click-and-drag on the left edge of the `Add Params to Global Mbox` action to rearrange the actions so that `Add Params to Global Mbox` is before the `Fire Global Mbox` action (it can be before or after `Load Target`)

 1. Click **[!UICONTROL Save to Library and Build]**